Through The Fibro Fog

 cherry chia jam in a glass jar.

-Unlike most store-bought jams, this recipe doesn't use refined sugar so is a healthier option too.
-If you love your chia jam then you may like to try my blueberry chia jam and my blackberry chia jam as well!
+Unlike most store-bought jams, this recipe doesn't use refined sugar and is packed with sweet fruit.
+If you love your chia jam then you may like to try my blueberry chia jam as well!

 This cherry jam is so simple to make, and uses minimal ingredients.
-A fun sweet treat that is packed with healthy ingredients and kids love it too!
+A fun sweet treat that is packed with tasty fruit and kids love it too!

 Jump to: